-Academic advisors will receive a copy of any Notice of Unsatisfactory Performance given to their advisees.
-However, whenever possible, students experiencing academic problems should be encouraged to meet with their advisor when problems first become apparent rather than waiting until they receive a Notice of Unsatisfactory Performance.
+Whenever possible, students experiencing academic problems should be encouraged to meet with their advisor when problems first become apparent rather than waiting until they are in jeopardy of negative course outcomes.

 Contact the HSHS Administrative Support at 775-327-2317 for assistance in making an appointment with your advisor.